Giving Your Clutter New Life [How to Get Rid of Unwanted Stuff for Free]

 You can check out their map for a local donation location.

-Old Cell Phones and Tablets
+Where to Recycle Old Cell Phones and Tablets

 Cell Phones for Soldiers provides free phones and air time to active-duty military members and veterans.
 They accept smartphones and tablets.